 Eric Furlong, Ed.D. - Communications Ed.D.
-Organizational Leadership, Pepperdine University M.B.A., Business Administration, Pepperdine University
+Organizational Leadership, Pepperdine University M.B.A., Business Administration, Pepperdine

-B.A., Liberal Studies, English Options, California State University, Long Beach
+University

-Shortly after earning his BA in English from CSULB, Eric returned to the classroom to earn an MBA from Pepperdine University.
-After several years of holding leadership positions in marketing, finance, and operations in companies ranging from small software start-ups to large international corporations such as Epson America, Eric decided to pursue his passion for education.
+B.A., Liberal Studies, English Options, California State University, Long Beach operations in companies ranging from small software start-ups to large international corporations such as Epson America, Eric decided to pursue his passion for education.
 With the support of his wife, Betsy, Eric went back to Pepperdine to earn his Ed.D. in Organizational Leadership.
 While working on his dissertation, Eric began teaching one class as an adjunct professor, and was later hired into a full-time academic administration position at Corinthian Colleges.
 Having developed a passion for teaching rather than administering, Eric is proud to now be back in the classroom yet again, this time as an adjunct professor.
 Eric has taught at Irvine Valley College, Santa Ana College, Fullerton College, Cal State Fullerton, and of course online at Young Americans College of the Performing Arts.
 In his free time, Eric enjoys cycling (both road and mountain), surfing, scuba diving, and other outdoors activities.